The pie charts below show the selected causes of death as a percentage of all deaths of registered Indians and the total population in 1992.

-The graph below shows the population for India and China since the year 2000 and predicts population growth until 2050.
+The graph shows information from a 2010 report about the percentage of population over the age of 65 in four countries, India, China, Japan and the US since 1980 with projections until 2050.
 Summarise the information by selecting and reporting the main features, and make comparisons where relevant.
-Aruzhan

 The line graph shows the projected population growth of China and India.
 Summarise the information by selecting and reporting the main features, and make comparisons where relevant.